stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 ![figure_2](../images/1_figure_2.png)

-Depending on which side of the border is going to be a new Iris flower, the classifier will assign a label or other.
+Depending on which side of the border is going to fall a new Iris flower, the classifier will assign a label or other.

 <div class="divider"></div>

 ## Testing the model

-We have already trained the classifier but we don't know how **accurate** it is when classifying new Iris flowers.
-To find it out we are going to test the classfier with the testing data.
-We are going to make the classifier to determine (or predict) the labels of some Iris flowers and comer them with their real labels.
+We have already trained the model but we don't know how **accurate** it is when classifying new Iris flowers.
+To find out we are going to test the classfier with the testing data.

+Let's make the classifier to determine (or predict) the labels of some Iris flowers and compare them with their real labels:

 ```python
 from sklearn.metrics import accuracy_score